Novalnet-AG/hybris-payment-integration-novalnet/README.md

-# NOVALNET PAYMENT INTEGRATION FOR HYBRIS
+# NOVALNET PAYMENT INTEGRATION FOR SAP HYBRIS
-Novalnet’s Hybris payment module ensures simple and secure integration of payments and all payment services for the Hybris shop; allowing shop owners to automate the entire payment process from checkout till collection.
+Novalnet’s Hybris payment module ensures simple and secure integration of payments and all payment services for the SAP Hybris shop; allowing shop merchants to automate the entire payment process from checkout till collection.
 ## Requirements
-Novalnet <a href="https://www.novalnet.de/"> merchant account </a> is required for using this Novalnet Payment Gateway for Hybris.
+Novalnet <a href="https://www.novalnet.de/"> merchant account </a> is required for using this Novalnet payment module for SAP Hybris.
 The module is available for the 6.7.0.3 version in the following languages: EN & DE.
 ## Advanced functions
 -	Easy configuration of <a href="https://www.novalnet.de/zahlungsabwicklung"> international and local payment methods </a>
 -	One PCI DSS certified <a href="https://www.novalnet.de/plattform"> payment platform </a> for all payment services